MayankRunija/Android-Development/MemeApp/Readme.md

 <h3>Contributions</h3>
-<h4>Contributions to the Meme Share App are welcome!
-If you'd like to contribute:</h4>
+<b>Contributions to the Meme Share App are welcome!
+If you'd like to contribute:</b>

 <li>Fork the repository.</li>
 <li>Create a new branch for your feature or bug fix.</li>